 We can develop smart transportation systems that are safe, accessible, and clean.
-There are a number of projects we can work on; such as safe routes to schools, a well rounded and reliable public transit system, advocating for increased service and improvements to rail, and well-maintained pedestrian and bicycle infrastructure to foster safe neighborhoods.
+There are a number of projects we can work on; such as a well rounded, connected and reliable public transit system, increased service and improvements to rail, as well as well-maintained pedestrian and bicycle infrastructure to foster safer neighborhoods.

 I am proud to be one of the local leaders who brought the Safe Routes to Schools Program to our community as a pilot program in the mid-2000's.
 This collaborative approach led to the development of a model that is now embedded in the three largest school districts in Lane County.

-This focus on thoughtful neighborhood development that includes active transportation options is the right direction to go in for the health of our community, and the environment.
-We’ve seen some important advances in our local transit system and attempts to connect our region to other areas in Oregon through the I-5 corridor and I am excited for us to expand and improve upon these advances to further benefit our region.
+Secondly, we must focus on thoughtful and appropriate neighborhood development that includes active transportation options for the health of our community and the environment.
+We’ve seen some important advances in our local transit system and attempts to connect our region to other areas in Oregon through the I-5 corridor and I am excited for us to expand and improve to further benefit our region.